JeffHing/angular-width-query/README.md

 </div>
 ```

-The widthQuery directive is passed the base HTML class to automatically add to
+The widthQuery directive is passed the base HTML class to initially add to
 the element.